japila-books/apache-spark-internals/docs/CompressionCodec.md

 supportsConcatenationOfSerializedStreams returns `true` when the given CompressionCodec is one of the <<implementations, build-in ones>>.

-supportsConcatenationOfSerializedStreams is used when UnsafeShuffleWriter is requested to xref:shuffle:UnsafeShuffleWriter.adoc#mergeSpills[merge spills].
+supportsConcatenationOfSerializedStreams is used when UnsafeShuffleWriter is requested to shuffle:UnsafeShuffleWriter.md#mergeSpills[merge spills].